AvolitesLtd/TitanManual/docs/system-settings/upgrading-the-software.md

 ## Upgrading panel firmware with USB Expert

 After upgrading the software it is sometimes necessary to upgrade the firmware in the various panels which make up the console control surfaces.
-You can do this using the Avolites USB Expert application which is installed on the console.
+Please refer to the next section [Upgrading Firmware (USB Expert Console)](/docs/images/Tools-Menu-Control-Panel.png)

 > Sometimes the USB Expert application might be opened automatically after completion of a software upgrade, to prompt you to upgrade panel firmware.